Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 Using pulumi config set without --secret during migration Always append --secret or enforce config.require_secret() in code.
 Verify ciphertext format in Pulumi.<stack>.yaml.
 Plaintext secrets committed to VCS, triggering compliance violations and audit failures.

 Skipping IAM policy scoping or Vault transit path validation Apply least-privilege kms:Decrypt/kms:Encrypt or Vault transit/encrypt/* policies.
-Validate with aws kms describe-key or vault read transit/keys/pulumi.
+Validate with aws kms describe-key or vault read transit/keys/pulumi-stack.
 CLI hangs on pulumi up with opaque AccessDenied or 403 Forbidden errors.

 Frequently Asked Questions